 Thank you so much for being here and for helping others find my recipes by sharing on your social platforms!

 Whether you want a light ladyfingers recipe or want to bake your ladyfingers as a sheet cake, this is the recipe you want.

 You can make vanilla ladyfingers, chocolate ladyfingers, or use other extracts and zests to make your favorite flavor.

 An excellent basic ladyfinger recipe you'll turn to for everything from tiramisu to jellyrolls to trifle.

 - 1 1/2 teaspoons vanilla

-- Sift together the flour and salt.
+- Sift together the flour.
 Set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment, beat the yolks along with the majority of the sugar until very thick and light.
+- In the bowl of a stand mixer fitted with the whisk attachment, beat the yolks and salt with a bit more than half the sugar until very thick and light.
 The mixture should look almost like marshmallow cream.